-We camp for the next two nights at the beautiful Eglinton Valley campsite, relaxing and making the most of the welcome hot showers.
-Includes breakfast, lunch and dinner.
+We camp for the next two nights at the beautiful Eglinton Valley campsite, relaxing

-DAY 22 EGLINTON VALLEY - MILFORD
+DAY 13 EGLINTON VALLEY - MILFORD

-2-hour cruise (or Milford kayaking option),

-7.2 km (4.5 miles), 3 hours hiking, elevation +/-490 m (1,610 ft)
+2-hour cruise (or Milford kayaking option), 7.2 km (4.5 miles), 3 hours hiking, elevation +/-490 m (1,610 ft)

 This morning we drive beneath imposing granite cliffs and hanging valleys into the heart of Fiordland National Park.
-This amazing World Heritage Site is one of the largest national parks in the world, with its huge glacial lakes of Te Anau and Manapouri and spectacular fjords.
+This amazing World Heritage Site is one of the largest national parks in the world, with its huge glacial lakes of Te Anau and Manapouri and spectacular fiords.

 By mid-morning, we are at Milford and ready to join one of the world's great day-cruises.
 Our vessel takes us out to Anita Bay and the entrance to Milford Sound.
-We enjoy stunning views of cascading waterfalls and the iconic Mitre Peak, which soars 1722 metres above the sea.
-We keep our eyes peeled for dolphins, Fiordland crested penguins and New Zealand fur seals, which often play near our boat.
+Enjoy stunning views of cascading waterfalls and the iconic Mitre Peak, which soars 1722 metres above the sea.
+Keep your eyes peeled for dolphins, Fiordland crested penguins and New Zealand fur seals, which often play near the boat.

-Before returning to Eglinton Valley, we enjoy a hike up to Key Summit.
+Before returning to Eglinton Valley, we take a hike up to Key Summit.
 This is the final section of the famous Routeburn Track, which is another of New Zealand's Great Walks.
-We enjoy an informative nature walk and views of the Darran Mountains and Hollyford Valley.
+An informative nature walk passes through a transition from forest to alpine vegetation and prolific birdlife, and views over the Hollyford Valley to the Darran Mountains are spectacular.
 Includes breakfast, lunch and dinner.